 You’ll also notice Denon has removed the USB input.
 There are still analogue and digital optical inputs for playing music from an external source without Bluetooth, such as an old iPod, but it means no more memory sticks.

 As with previous models, the D-M41DAB is available with or without matching Denon speakers.
-WIthout, the system is called RCD-M41DAB and sells for around £280.
-The speakers are dubbed SC-M41, and they're £100 a pair.
-Put the two together and you've the £380 D-M41DAB we're testing here.
+Without, the system is called RCD-M41DAB.
+The speakers are dubbed SC-M41.
+Put the two together and you have the D-M41DAB we're testing here.

 Last time we tested a Denon micro-system, we preferred its designated speakers to any price-comparable alternative.